SaihanTaki/BHWCR/README.md

 This is a web app that can recognize bangla handwritten characters.
 Recognition task is done by using a custom convolutional neural network model.

+<a href="https://bangla-character-recognizer.herokuapp.com/"> Click here to see live demo </a> <br>
+This web app may take upto a minute to load.
+Pease waite a little bit.

 # **Table of Contents**

 -   [Technologies](#Technologies)